Suppliers and subcontractors play a critical role in our business and we collaborate with them on sustainability topics.

 Our Supply Chain Policy sets standards for suppliers on safety, quality, ethics, human rights and the environment.
 Our Supplier Code of Conduct requires suppliers to respect workers’ human rights and prohibits all forms of modern slavery.
 It is embedded into our Framework Agreements (contracts) with Group suppliers (those managed by our Group procurement team).

-We have integrated sustainability disclosure requirements into our digital tender system for Group suppliers covering employment standards, modern slavery, real living wage, environmental management, climate change, waste, packaging, nature and water.
+We include sustainability disclosure requirements in our digital tender system for Group suppliers covering employment standards, modern slavery, real living wage, environmental management, climate change, waste, packaging, nature and water.

 Human rights and modern slavery